 Student loan interest may be tax deductible

 Your student loan interest—both federal and private—may be eligible for a tax deduction.
 Learn more about regulations and necessary forms.

 Lamar discusses the impact of interest on your student loan

 Capitalized interest is a second reason your loan may end up costing more than the amount you originally borrowed.

 Interest starts to accrue (grow) from the day your loan is disbursed (sent to you or your school).
 At certain points in time—when your separation or grace period ends, or at the end of forbearance or deferment—your Unpaid Interest may capitalize.
 That means it is added to your loan’s Current Principal.
 From that point, your interest will now be calculated on this new amount.
 That’s capitalized interest.

 Alternatively, if you’re making fixed payments or deferring payments until after school, try to make small additional payments.
-Or try to pay your accrued interest before your separation or grace period ends.
+Or try to pay all or some of your accrued interest before your separation or grace period ends and interest capitalizes.
 These actions can help you avoid—or at least lower—the amount of capitalized interest after you’re out of school, and every little bit helps.

 Figure out your accrued interest

 This calculator can help you figure out how your interest will accrue—and the difference it can make if you pay your interest down.